olilau/odoo-upgrade/doc/source/help.rst

 * ``aim``: the purpose of your request (test or production)
 * ``filename``: a name for your dump file

-This is the minimum list of required optin for creating a request.
+This is the minimum list of required option for creating a request.

 .. _important-keys: